AC/DC's Tragic Real-Life Story

 It's all a misunderstanding

-Brian Johnson said as much to Westword back in 2008, saying they're not about to change just for the sake of changing because, simply put, they love what they do.
+Brian Johnson said as much to Westword back in 2008, explaining that they're not about to change just for the sake of changing because, simply put, they love what they do.
 He added that a ton of what's been written and said about them makes it clear that most people have missed the point.
-According to him, fans should imagine them as less rabble-rousing troublemakers and more working-class guys with a Monty Python-esque sort of humor who loved to use the double entendres because swearing wasn't allowed in the house when they were growing up.
+According to him, fans should imagine them as less rabble-rousing troublemakers and more working-class guys with a Monty Python-esque sort of humor who loved to use double entendres because swearing wasn't allowed in the house when they were growing up.

 When asked what he thought about their music being condemned as evil, Johnson had this to say: "They're just nutcakes, an' if they can get advertisin' for themselves, they'll pick on somethin' people are enjoyin' just because they're enjoyin' in."
 And that pretty much sums up the tragedy that is AC/DC — great music that's underestimated because it doesn't put on airs.
 That's worth a salute.